valkey-io/valkey-doc/docs/manual/client-side-caching.md

 The client will check if there are cached keys in this caching slot, and will evict the information that is no longer valid.

-Note that the third element of the Pub/Sub message is not a single key but is a Redis array with just a single element.
+Note that the third element of the Pub/Sub message is not a single key but is a Valkey array with just a single element.
 Since we send an array, if there are groups of keys to invalidate, we can do that in a single message.
 In case of a flush (`FLUSHALL` or `FLUSHDB`), a `null` message will be sent.